-This proposed rule has been determined to be not significant for the purposes of Executive Order 12866 and, Start Printed Page 21672therefore, has not been reviewed by the Office of Management and Budget (OMB).
+This rule has been determined to be not significant for the purposes of Executive Order 12866 and, therefore, has not been reviewed by the Office of Management and Budget (OMB).

 Executive Order 12372

-This proposed rule is excluded from the scope of Executive Order 12372, Intergovernmental Consultation, which may require consultation with State, local, and tribal government or the private sector.
+This rule is excluded from the scope of Executive Order 12372, Intergovernmental Consultation, which may require consultation with state and local officials.
 See the final rule related notice entitled “Department Programs and Activities Excluded from Executive Order 12372,” (50 FR 47034) advising that RUS loans and loan guarantees were not covered by Executive Order 12372.

-This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
-RUS has determined that this rule meets the applicable standards provided in Section 3 of the Executive Order.
-In accordance with the Executive Order and the rule: (1) All State and local laws and regulations that are in conflict with this rule will be preempted; (2) no retroactive effect will be given to this rule, and (3), in accordance with § 212(e) of the Department of Agriculture Reorganization Act of 1994 (7 U.S.C. § 6912(e)), if any are more required, they must be exhausted prior to initiating litigation against the Department or its agencies.
+This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+RUS has determined that this rule meets the applicable standards provided in section 3 of the Executive Order.
+In addition, (1) all state and local laws and regulations that are in conflict with this rule will be preempted; (2) no retroactive effect will be given to this rule; and (3), in accordance with section 212(e) of the Department of Agriculture Reorganization Act of 1994 (7 U.S.C.
+6912(e)) administrative appeals procedures, if any are required, must be exhausted prior to initiating an action against the Department or its agencies.

 Regulatory Flexibility Act Certification

-The Administrator of RUS has determined that this rule relating to RUS electric loan program is not a rule as defined in the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.) and, therefore, the Regulatory Flexibility Act does not apply to this rule.
-RUS borrowers, as a result of obtaining federal financing, receive economic benefits that exceed any direct economic costs associated with complying with RUS regulations and requirements.
+The Administrator of RUS has determined that this rule relating to RUS electric loan program is not a rule as defined by the Regulatory Flexibility Act (5 U.S.C.
+601 et seq.) and therefore, the Regulatory Flexibility Act does not apply to this rule.
+RUS borrowers, as a result of obtaining federal financing, receive economic costs associated with complying with RUS regulations and requirements.